Ali-Mikael/Pen-testing/h3-EternalHomework.md

 ### Ping Scan
 > `-sn` formerly known as `-sP` a.k.a "ping scan"

-Nmap sends something called _host discovery probes_ to the network and prints out available hosts that respond to the probes, while skipping the port scan after discovery.
+Nmap sends something called _host discovery probes_ to the network and prints out available hosts that respond to the probes while skipping the post discovery port scan.

 **Q:** What is a "host discovery probe" ?